About the college

 The college offers corporate membership of a health club in Oxford for all students, as well as access to the University gym and swimming pool.

 There is a college punt (the 'Royle Yacht'), a college choir and regular concerts during term time.
-Music lessons are available to students.

 Facilities for students with disabilities